JOURNEY-CP/NOTES/DBMS/INTRO/README.md

 ### Schema
 - The design of database in View layer is View schema
 - The design of database in Logical layer is Logical schema
-- The design of database in View layer is View schema
+- The design of database in Physical layer is Physical schema

 ### Instance
 - The core desidn is schema and all details(rows) of a particular thing is instance